personaelabs/old-website/content/posts/efficient-ecdsa-1.md

 The **Elliptic Curve Digital Signature Algorithm**, or [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm#Signature_verification_algorithm) for short, is a key tool in the identity layer of blockchains like Ethereum and Bitcoin.
 In particular, each address on these chains is the hash of an ECDSA public key, which itself is a secp256k1 elliptic curve point.
 We sign all transactions with an ECDSA public key, which verifies we know the corresponding private key without revealing it.

-Proving you know one of the private keys in a _group of public keys_ without revealing it is a necessary primitive for many of the anonymous speech applications Personae is interested in ([cabal](https://cabal.xyz), [heyanon!](https://heyanon.xyz), [storyform](https://storyform.xyz), heyanoun).
+Proving you know one of the private keys in a _group of public keys_ without revealing it is a necessary primitive for many of the anonymous speech applications Personae is interested in ([cabal](https://cabal.xyz), [heyanon!](https://heyanon.xyz), [storyform](https://storyform.xyz), [heyanoun](https://heyanoun.xyz)).
 Surprisingly, this simple extension requires much heavier cryptographic machinery than a normal signature; there's an entire field of research dedicated to this problem called [**ring signatures**](https://en.wikipedia.org/wiki/Ring_signature).
 Unfortunately these methods aren't compatible with Ethereum/Bitcoin's ECDSA keys out of the box, so we opt to use an even more overpowered tool in zkSNARKs.

 The zkSNARK method privately inputs a group member's public key $pk$ and a signature $s$, and publicly inputs the entire group $G$ (usually succinctly as a [Merkle root](https://decentralizedthoughts.github.io/2020-12-22-what-is-a-merkle-tree/)).
 The circuit verifies $s$ was generated from $pk$ AND that $pk$ is in the group $G$.
 Sounds simple enough!
 Unfortunately, the math for the signature verification is very SNARK-unfriendly.
 In particular, there's a lot of "wrong field arithmetic" --- the necessary operations happen over the [_base field_](https://zcash.github.io/halo2/background/curves.html#cycles-of-curves) of the secp256k1 curve which is different from the [_scalar field_](https://zcash.github.io/halo2/background/curves.html#cycles-of-curves) of the curves used in snarkjs.
 If that means nothing to you, don't worry -- it just means we have a huge blow-up in constraints to make sure all of our elliptic curve math is done correctly.
 And if that also means nothing to you, don't worry -- it just means computing a proof is very computation and memory-intensive, requiring ~1GB of proof metadata and ~5 minutes of browser computation on a MacBook.
 The [0xPARC blog post](https://0xparc.org/blog/zk-ecdsa-2) that first introduced this construction dives into this in more detail.

 ## Client-side proving

 Okay, so if our gigachad friends at 0xPARC already implemented this method in [circom-ecdsa](https://github.com/0xPARC/circom-ecdsa), why don't we just use that for our applications?
-For full privacy it's necessary these **proofs are computed on the user's client** and aren't offloaded to an external server.
-Otherwise the server would need to know your public key to generate your proof (short of _even_ fancier cryptography like [FHE](https://sprl.it/) or [MPC](https://eprint.iacr.org/2021/1530)) and thus would be able to break your anonymity if they wanted.
+Well, a 5 minute proving time that only works on high-end laptops is from from a viable UX.
+And generating proofs can't just be offloaded to the cloud -- for full privacy it's necessary these **proofs are computed on the user's device**.
+Otherwise you'll need to send your plaintext public key to a server to generate your proof, which grants it the power to breaking your anonymity if it wishes (short of _even_ fancier cryptography like [FHE](https://sprl.it/) or [MPC](https://eprint.iacr.org/2021/1530)).
 There's some half-server half-client models that have been deployed; we analyze those further in the [appendix](#appendix-half-client--half-server-models) of this post.

-But any solution with a server obscures the true power of zero-knowledge cryptography.
-Another framing of the importance of client-side proving is that it allows people to **generate authoritative claims of identity without any trusted party**, a power the average human didn't have until this tech started to become practical.
-This means the user can have full custody over their personal data instead of trusting other institutions to manage and verify it.
+But we claim any solution with a server obscures the true unlock of zero-knowledge cryptography.
+Another framing of the importance of client-side proving is that it allows people to **generate authoritative claims of identity without any trusted party**, a power us measly humans didn't have until this technology started to become practical.
+This means the user can have full custody over their personal data instead of trusting other (potentially misaligned) institutions to manage and verify it.

-But the straightforward ZK construction is just too expensive for everyone to run on their devices, especially mobile phones.
+But the straightforward ZK ECDSA construction is just too expensive for everyone to run on their devices, especially mobile phones.
 And as more of identity moves on-chain with innovations in [DeSoc](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4105763) and [SBTs](https://www.radicalxchange.org/concepts/social-identity/), **private ECDSA group membership will be an increasingly important tool** in maintaining anonymity and owning more of our identity.
 And so starting with the ideas in this [post](https://ethresear.ch/t/efficient-ecdsa-signature-verification-using-circom/13629), we've been on a journey to keep bringing the proving cost down until all devices can easily generate a proof.

 # Key insights

 ## Take computation out of the SNARK

 Our first insight was that parts of the ECDSA signature verification equation could be taken out of the SNARK without sacrificing privacy.
 To see this, we'll review how ECDSA signatures work.
-Using similar notation as the [ECDSA wikipedia article](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm#Signature_verification_algorithm), we have the following terms:
+Using similar notation to the [ECDSA wikipedia article](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm#Signature_verification_algorithm), we have the following terms:

 {{<table "table table-striped table-bordered">}}
 | Term | Definition |